Maremic/Maremic/README.md

         </ul>

-		oh..
-I did some small games from tutorials, get basic concepts of programming, I love to learn more and in future I will post my works done here. ^^
+		Be happy for this moment.
+This moment is your life.
+							--Omar Khayyam

 <h3>
 - 💞️I’m hoping for:
 </h3>
         <p>
-		to get a job in programming, or some IT, I am very curious about CS, but well at school I choosed the way of artist, stupid, young_me !
+		to get a job in programming, or some IT, I am very curious about CS, but at school I choosed the way of artist.
 		</p>

 <p>